-Emily integrates spirituality, mental health counseling, creativity, Ketamine-Assisted Psychedelic Therapy and Cannabis-Assisted Psychedelic Therapy to support her clients through transformative experiences addressing PTSD, sexual abuse/assault, depression, and anxiety and life changes.
+Emily integrates spirituality, mental health counseling, creativity, Ketamine-Assisted Psychedelic Therapy, Cannabis-Assisted Psychedelic Therapy, and Psilocybin Support Services to support her clients through transformative experiences addressing PTSD, sexual abuse/assault, depression, and anxiety and life changes.
 Emily has also worked extensively with children and adults experiencing complex childhood PTSD and attachment traumas.
-Emily is a registered Licensed Professional Counselor Candidate in the state of Colorado (LPCC 0020403) under the clinical supervision of Alison McQueen, MA, LPC, ATR, she is working towards credentials as a Licensed Professional Counselor, Registered Art Therapist, and MAPS certified MDMA therapist.
+Emily is a registered Licensed Professional Counselor Candidate in the state of Colorado (LPCC 0020403) and, under the clinical supervision of Alison McQueen, LPC, ATR-BC, ACS, she is working towards credentials as a Licensed Professional Counselor, Registered Art Therapist, and MAPS certified MDMA therapist.

 Emily’s therapeutic approach is guided by ancestors and spirit.
 It is art-based, client-centered and somatically informed.
 She specializes in trauma relief from cultural, racial and diversity issues, women’s issues, birth/birthing, as well as in attachment and early childhood wounding.
 She draws on her art therapy background, her use of sound, music and voice, her experience as a conscious parent and educator and her own medicine path to help clients build fully integrated experiences.